A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

-In this subsection we summarise directions for future work on methods for generalisation, informed by \cref{section:methods}.
+In this subsection, we summarise directions for future work on methods for ZSG, informed by \cref{section:methods}.

 As described in \cref{subsection:understandinggen}, there are many RL-specific factors that interact with generalisation performance, often likely in a negative way.
 Examples of these factors include the non-stationarity of the data distribution used for training; bootstrapping and TD learning in general; and the need for exploration.
-Work to understand these factors and then build methods to tackle them as discussed in \pararef{paragraph:rlspecific} is a fruitful direction for future work.
+Work to understand these factors and then build methods to tackle them as discussed in \cref{subsubsection:rlspecific} is a fruitful direction for future work.

 We often have a context space that is unstructured or contains many unsolvable context-MDPs.
 Methods that enable more effective sampling from these context spaces can alleviate this.
-Several methods were covered in \pararef{paragraph:environmentgen} but more work in this area, tackling more challenging and realistic environments with different types of variation, would be beneficial.
+Several methods were covered in \cref{subsubsection:environmentgen} but more work in this area, tackling more challenging and realistic environments with different types of variation, would be beneficial.

-While much work has been done on meta RL, most focuses on few-shot adaptation.
-However, work in this area could be adapted to tackle zero-shot policy transfer settings, if the environment has long episodes which require online adaptation.
+While much work has been done on meta RL, most work focuses on few-shot adaptation.
+However, work in this area could be adapted to tackle zero-shot policy transfer settings, if the environment has long episodes that require or enable online adaptation.
 Enabling the policy to learn and adapt online, and learning this adaptation, would likely improve performance.
 These approaches would also be more suited to tackling stronger forms of variation (\cref{subsection:strongervariation}), as online adaptation may be necessary in these scenarios.
-Initial work in this area is described in \pararef{paragraph:adaptingonline}, but much more research should be done.
+Initial work in this area is described in \cref{subsubsection:adaptingonline}, but much more research should be done.